jedwhite/dreamhost-tools/README.md

 Set the following variables to use:

-SITENAME="website.com"
+* SITENAME="website.com"
-S3BUCKET="bucketname"
+* S3BUCKET="bucketname"

-The SITENAME variable should match the name of the path where wordpress is installed.
+The SITENAME variable should match the name of the directory where wordpress is installed.

 Make sure the script is executable: chmod +x wordpress-backup.sh